Psycokwet/bassaudio-updated-light/README.md

+**Disclaimer**

+This package has not been fully tested.
+Some features may not be fully functionning, if you encounter such a feature, please email me with you traces.
+I'm still working on it.

 **Announcement**

 In order to be used to its full potential, you need to use an encoder like lame to stream audio to a distant server.